bdickason/bdickason.com/posts/final-fantasy-7.md

 ---
 title: Final Fantasy 7
-date: 2025-03-22
+date: 2026-03-22
-description: "Final Fantasy VII felt like the true next generation of console games.
+description: "Final Fantasy 7 felt like the true next generation of console games.
 Its mix of mature, edgy art and story with a memorable soundtrack shocked me as a teenager."
 layout: layouts/post-blog.njk
-draft: true
+draft: false
 tags: [post, games-that-moved-me]
 ---